nitrologic/foundry/foundry.md

 ## foundry prompt report

-[model modelname promptTokens replyTokens totalTokens contextSize elapsed]
+[model modelname cost size elapsed]

+* cost - price of prompt if known else tokens spent
+* size - context size estimate in bytes of all files shared
+* elapsed - time in seconds spent in completion

+The token cost summary when model has no rate defined includes:

 * promptTokens used in the context - drop files to reduce
 * replyTokens used for completions - typically cost more
 * totalTokens a running total of tokens used
-* contextSize estimate in bytes of all files shared
-* elapsed - time in seconds spent in completion